 In the past, our course schedules would simply have ANGEL or IVN listed as the Instructional Method, but students registering for these courses might expect 100% of the course to be online while the instructor had entirely different expectations that could include some in-class meetings.
 And as administrators often submit reports regarding our distance learning offerings, the reports were inaccurate as a result of these multiple interpretations of our definitions for Instructional Method.
 These new definitions clarify all current forms of Instructional Method.

 Primarily, New River offers distance learning courses as either web-based or video-based instruction (Interactive Video Network or IVN).
-But even the traditional face-to-face (F2F) courses now use some online tools as they are required to publish a syllabus in our course management system and grades are only done using Self-Service Banner.
-Please see our description of instructional methods for a complete explanation.
+But even the traditional face-to-face (TRAD) courses now use some online tools as they are required to publish a syllabus in our course management system (Blackboard) and grades are only done using Self-Service Banner.
+Please see our description of instructional methods for a complete explanation of them.

 Initially, the Distance Education Advisory Group provided oversight for distance education initiatives at New River.
 But more recently, a new Distance Education Advisory Subcommittee has been formed to provide this oversight.